 Elegant and culturally important cuisine

 Kaiseki-ryori is a traditional multi-course Japanese dinner.
 It places a huge emphasis on seasonal ingredients as well as presentation.
 Each dish is a delicate balancing act of flavor, texture and color.
-Every aspect is considered in loving detail, including the tableware each course is served on.
-It is just as much a feast for the eyes as the taste buds and is a culinary experience unlike anything else.
+Every aspect is considered in detail, including the tableware each course is served on.
+Kaiseki is just as much a feast for the eyes as the taste buds and is a culinary experience unlike anything else.

 What to expect at a kaiseki restaurant